ArijitRoyDS/Learning-Data-Science/README.md

 # Data-Science
-Complete Reference Guide to "Python for Data Science"

-This repository is a Statistics and Machine Learning Cookbook, providing Hands On Coding overview with Python and popular libraries like Pandas, Numpy, Matplotlib, Seaborn, sk-learn, stats to name a few.
+Complete Reference Guide to "Python for Data Science".
+This repository is a Statistics and Machine Learning Cookbook, providing Hands On Coding overview with Python and popular libraries like Pandas, Numpy, Matplotlib, Seaborn, sk-learn, scipy, stats, statsmodels to name a few.
 It covers various Machine Learning Models, Exploratory Data Analysis Techniques and End to End Projects that can help you refresh your Data Science skills.

 Topics Covered: